-Scaling UX Across Acquisitions into a Unified Enterprise Platform
+Scaling UX Across Acquired Enterprise Platforms

 CHALLENGE

-The acquisitions introduced fragmented UX patterns, inconsistent interaction models, and increased design and engineering rework.
-Enterprise customers experienced disjointed workflows, and there was no shared UX foundation to support long-term scalability.
+The acquisitions introduced fragmented UX patterns, inconsistent interaction models, and increasing design and engineering rework.
+Enterprise customers experienced disjointed workflows across products, and there was no shared experience foundation to support long-term scale.
+Without structural intervention, the platforms risked becoming increasingly difficult to evolve, maintain, and integrate.

 OUTCOME